 - Spoon into a 2 lb loaf tin lined with baking paper and smooth down with the back of a spoon.

 - Leave for at least a couple of hours to set.

 - If you opt for the chocolate drizzle, melt the chocolate in a bowl suspended over hot, but not boiling, water.

 - Turn the barfi out onto a board.

 - Drizzle the chocolate over the barfi with a teaspoon.

 Best of British is a monthly challenge showcasing the best of what British food has to offer in various counties or regions around the UK.
 The challenge is sponsored by The Face of New World Appliances and currently has a £50 Amazon voucher prize to give to a winning entry each month.
 Here are the previous regional entries: Cornwall, Scotland, Yorkshire.

-As I used freshly picked blackberries, I’m also entering this into Simple & In Season, a monthly blogging event created by Ren of Fabulicious Food and this month hosted by Katie Bryson of Feeding Boys and a Firefighter.
+As I used freshly picked blackberries, I’m entering my Indian sweets into Simple & In Season.
+This is a monthly blogging event created by Ren of Fabulicious Food and is this month hosted by Katie Bryson of Feeding Boys and a Firefighter.

-I’m also submitting this to Javelin Warrior’s Made with Love Mondays – a challenge embracing the whole concept of making everything from scratch.
+I’m also submitting my blackberry barfi to Javelin Warrior’s Made with Love Mondays.
+This is a challenge which embraces the whole concept of cooking from scratch.